Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

+One final step we have taken to ensure these models can run on MCU platforms is using quantisation.
+This technique reduces the precision of a neural network’s internal data (i.e. weights and activations) into representations requiring a lower number of computational bits to represent them.
+Quantisation is commonly used for neural network deployments to microcontrollers as their computation architectures are typically optimised for operations on 8-bit integers.
+There are many flavours of quantisation, we utilise post-training quantisation, which turns our floating point weights into 8-bit signed integers.
+This is performed using the tools provided by TensorFlow, and follows the protocol outlined by \cite{tflite-paper}.
+Critically, we note that the compression of the model data incurs an accuracy penalty and we monitor this throughout our evaluation.

-Below are details of our method for training and evaluating these models.
-Specialised training and evaluation datasets for the binary insect classification task are also presented.
+Below are details of our method for training and evaluation.
+Specialised datasets for the binary insect classification task are also presented.
 Code for training and evaluation work was written with iterative consultation from the ChatGPT LLM, version 4o, and checked extensively by the lead author.